 SMART goal-setting framework

-For example, one of your goals may be to convert 100 users from freemium to premium within the first five days of the announcement.
+For example, one of your goals may be to convert 100 users from freemium to premium within the first week of the announcement.
 Can you identify the SMART characteristics of this goal?

 Where to announce product updates